opinionstage/opinionstage-wordpress-plugin/readme.txt

   * Added support for anonymous poll voting
  = 2.8.0 =
   * Improved editing process of polls by adding a preview to the poll editing screen
-  * Additional layout customizations for polls - hide top bars, add bottom padding
+  * Additional layout customisations for polls - hide top bars, add bottom padding
   * Polls can now be reset
  = 2.7.0 =
   * Additional poll languages support (German, Italian, Serbian)
-  * Additional poll customizations for the vote sharing process = 2.6.0 =
+  * Additional poll customisations for the vote sharing process = 2.6.0 =
-  * Additional customizations options to the poll: Define which poll filters to show, poll social sharing bar removal
+  * Additional customisations options to the poll: Define which poll filters to show, poll social sharing bar removal
   * Hiding vote option can be enabled / disabled by poll creator = 2.5.0 =
   * Added support for multiple selection polls